Kenneth B. Pollock

 - The Wharton School of the University of Pennsylvania, B.S., Finance, 1984

-- Significant experience on virtually every financing structure used by state and local governments to finance governmental projects, including general obligation bonds and sales tax bonds for counties, municipalities, and school districts, revenue bonds for water, sewer, and storm water systems, airports, convention facilities, gas and electric utilities, and other governmental enterprises, guaranteed revenue bonds for the State of Georgia, tax anticipation notes, annual appropriation debt, and debt secured by intergovernmental contracts.
+- Significant experience on virtually every financing structure used by state and local governments to finance governmental projects, including general obligation bonds and sales tax bonds for counties, municipalities, and school districts, revenue bonds for water, sewer, and storm water systems, urban redevelopment projects, airports, arenas and convention facilities, gas and electric utilities, and other governmental enterprises, tax anticipation notes, bond anticipation notes, annual appropriation debt, and debt secured by intergovernmental contracts.

-- Significant experience on numerous conduit financings benefiting integrated health care systems, hospitals, nursing homes, assisted living facilities, charter schools, private schools, higher education, manufacturing facilities, and multifamily housing developments, as well as on economic development projects such as tax increment and tax allocation district financings and property tax abatement transactions.
+- Significant experience on numerous conduit financings benefiting integrated health care systems, hospitals, senior living facilities, charter schools, private K-12 schools, higher education and research facilities, manufacturing facilities, and multifamily housing developments.

-- Participated in a variety of financing structures involving fixed rate and variable rate structures, public offerings and private placements, insured and letter of credit-backed bonds, auction rate securities, remarketings, interest rate conversions, and various derivative products, including interest rate swaps.
+- Participated in a variety of financing structures involving fixed rate and variable rate structures, public offerings, private placements, bank direct purchases, lease financings, insured and letter of credit-backed bonds, remarketings, interest rate conversions, and various derivative products, including interest rate swaps.

 - Presenter, "Three C’s of Charter Facilities – Concepts/Costs/Construction?"
 Georgia Charter Schools Association Facilities Conference, September 2016.